Skip to content

 print " " * depth,

-# the data is displayed
+# data are displayed

 if match: